Neuroscience, Coaching and Relational Trauma

 - Wheel Seven: Connection to Spirit, the Strange Perfection of it All

-- Healing Fields overview and process
+- Healing Fields process

 - Completion and Celebration (1 hour)